 Sometimes government officials will come to your company for a friendly visit due to a myriad of possible reasons, e.g. they really want to know if they can support your business, they got the task from a superior to get more knowledge about what happens in the market or they want some nice pictures of being the friendly government caring about the businesses in their area of responsibility.
 Sometimes it is all of them.

-Showing that you are supportive might help to strengthen the relations a bit but mostly your company will not benefit much from this.
-Still, try to be a good host by showing them around and making sure that they leave with what they came for.
+Showing that you are supportive might help to strengthen the relations a bit but mostly your company will not have many benefits out of this.
+Still, try to be a good host, show them around and take care that they leave with what they came for.

-Request for cooperation from the company's side
+Request for Cooperation from the company's side

 When a company has requests towards the government for cooperation, it often is helpful to ask in a very friendly and not demanding way.
-Even if clear rules exist, being humble usually takes you further than trying to push your topics through.
+Even if clear rules exist, mostly being humble brings you a far longer way than trying to push your topics through.